t94xr/t94xr.github.io/_posts/2024-08-18-dell-precision-5540.md

 * **Power:**
 * **Battery:**

+> [!IMPORTANT]
+>
-**NOTE | Memory** - The memory is strict CL19 - system refuses to boot with any other modules with a lower CL rating.
+> The memory is strict CL19 - system refuses to boot with any other modules with a lower CL rating.

 ## Upgrading Notes